 |Title:||Women's Lacrosse Coach|

-Sarah Queener has completed two seasons as the
+Sarah Queener has completed three seasons as the

-head coach of the Pomona-Pitzer lacrosse program.
-In 2013, Queener
+head coach of the Pomona-Pitzer Women's Lacrosse program, where she

-guided the Sagehens to a school-record 11 wins and an appearance in
+guided the Sagehens to a school-record 16 wins (16-5), the top seed

 Prior to joining the Sagehens, Queener spent the previous two years as the head coach of the Newport Harbor High School girls lacrosse program, where she led the Sailors to playoff appearances in each of her two years at the helm.

 As the head coach for Claremont-Mudd-Scripps from 2007-2009, Queener's teams compiled a 40-7 record and qualified for the NCAA tournament in each of her three seasons.
 She led CMS to their first NCAA tournament appearance in 2007 and their first NCAA tournament win in 2008.